philippe-heitzmann/LendingClub_ML_App/README.md

-### Presentation slides
+## Presentation slides

-Please further refer to the .pdf file containing presentation slides for the presentation given on January 5th, 2021 to NYCDSA prospective students and alums on this project
+Please refer to **/presentation/NYCDSA_Capstone_Presentation_vF.pdf** for presentation slides of presentation given on January 5th, 2021 to NYCDSA prospective students and alums regarding this project